 [published in 2013]

-Viola Smith turns 101 this month.
-As the oldest member of Local 802, she has an important lesson to teach all of us: never lose your groove!
+As the oldest member of Local 802, Viola Smith has an important lesson to teach all of us: never lose your groove!

 She was born Viola Schmitz in Mount Calvary, Wisconsin, where her father owned the town’s restaurant and dance hall.
 He made sure each child played an instrument, and the family orchestra became known as the Smith Sisters.
 At the time, some of the sisters were under 18, so the family had to apply to the AFM local to get permission when the underage girls went on tour.